webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 request for push message delivery MUST include proof of possession for the associated private key that was used when creating the push subscription.

-A push service MUST reject a message that omits mandatory credentials with a 401 (Unauthorized) status code.
-A push service MAY reject a message that includes invalid credentials with a 403 (Forbidden) status code.
+A push service MUST reject a message sent to a restricted push subscription if that message includes no "vapid" authentication or invalid "vapid" authentication.
+A 401 (Unauthorized) status code might be used if the authentication is absent; a 403 (Forbidden) status code might be used if authentication is invalid.

-Credentials are invalid if:
+"vapid" authentication is invalid if:

 * either the authentication token or public key are not included in the request,